FroghubMan/filplus/README.md

-# Filecoin Plus DataCap Allocator - Client Applications
+# FrogHub DataCap Allocator - Client Applications

 Welcome to the dedicated Froghub Tech DC Allocator channel.
 This repository serves as a public ledger for DataCap allocation requests and tracking, improving the transparency and efficiency of the process.